tanmay-pro/SimpleRA/README.md

 ```

 - Displays the first PRINT_COUNT (global variable) rows of the table
-- A smaller number of rows can be printed if the table has only a few rows
+- A smaller number of rows are printed if the table has only a few rows (< PRINT_COUNT)

-Run: `PRINT B`

 ---

 #### RENAME